 Italian seasoning has a basic recipe that includes rosemary, thyme, oregano and basil.
 This makes it a good alternative to thyme if you have run out.
 Look out for the other ingredients in the recipe and remove them but increase the overall amount of Italian Seasoning you add.

 9. Za’atar As A Replacement For Thyme

 Za’atar contains dried thyme, oregano and marjoram.
 There is sometimes Sumac added and there is salt in here as well.
-SO if you are using za’atar to replace dried thyme make sure to reduce any citrus elements and salt that you are using in the rest of the dish.
+If you are using za’atar to replace dried thyme make sure to reduce any citrus elements and salt that you are using in the rest of the dish.

 10. Sachet D’Epices